maxgrossenbacher/nlp_yelp_reviews/README.md

 ## Part 3:
 #### Machine learning classification of reviews:
+##### Baseline:
-Using Sklearn's GradientBoostingClassifier, these models were trained on 75,000 randomly chosen TF-IDF vectors of restaurant reviews from Yelp.
+These [GradientBoostingClassifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html) models were trained on 75,000 randomly chosen TF-IDF vectors of restaurant reviews from Yelp.
 These 5 models each use the same randomly chosen reviews to predict a different target/label.

   | name   |accuracy score      | target/label name |